kmomuphnie/academic-site/content/home/about.md

 # List your qualifications (such as academic degrees).

 [[education.courses]]
-  course = "BSc in Electrical & Computer Engineering" minor = "Artificial Intelligence" institution = "University of Toronto" year = 2021
+  course = "BSc in Electrical & Computer Engineering with minor in Artificial Intelligence" institution = "University of Toronto" year = 2021